 While the West of Singapore has a reputation for being too far-flung to visit, the East-West MRT line makes it incredibly convenient to get there.
 Make a stop at Jurong East and escape the city bustle at Pandan Reservoir.
 This tranquil waterfront space makes for the perfect vantage point if you want to catch the sunset—don’t forget to snap a picture for Instagram!

-If you’re travelling with energetic kids, take them to Zoom Park, Singapore’s largest indoor trampoline park.
+If you’re travelling with energetic kids, take them to Zoom Park.
 It isn’t all jumping—you can also try your hand at dodgeball, or even challenge yourself to a bit of rock-climbing.
 Families can also head to Science Centre Singapore for more hands-on fun.
 Channel your inner Einstein as you marvel at the Science Centre’s many eye-opening exhibitions, including the electrifying Tesla coil show and the spectacular fire tornado demonstration (don’t try this at home, kids!).